sopra-fs23-group-24/server/README.md

       ./gradlew bootRun
       ```

-  - the running server will be "stuck" at: "80% EXECUTING [time]" - this is normal.
+  - The running server will be "stuck" at: "80% EXECUTING [time]" - this is normal.
   - The last log in the terminal should
     say: "Started Application", indicating that the application (the server) is running.
   - Additionally, this can be checked by visiting the `localhost:8080`, which will show the text: "The application is running."